Illuztrado/SentTence-text-sentiment-analysis/README.md

-# SentTence-text-sentiment-analysis
+# SentTence: A Sentiment Analysis Application
-SentTence: Perform sentiment analysis on text with the click of a button.
+SentTence: An application that performs sentiment analysis on text by calling on an external API.
 SentTence will categorize text as either positive, neutral, or negative.

 ## Technologies utilized
 **Built with**: HTML, CSS, JavaScript, [MeaningCloud](https://github.com/MeaningCloud/)'s Sentiment Analysis API